husitawi/Deck-Of-Cards/README.md

 # Deck-Of-Cards
-This is a trivial assignment for a deck of cards.
+This is a trivial assignment for a deck of cards written in Java.

 The deck is created, populated then shuffled.
 Methods are available to deal a card, check the remaining cards and inspect the deck as a whole.
 A second deck of dealt cards is created as a consequence.